wddimple6/afkak/README.md

 ## Run the integration tests

-The integration tests will actually start up real local Zookeeper instance and Kafka brokers, and send messages in using the client.
+The integration tests will actually start up real local ZooKeeper instance and Kafka brokers, and send messages in using the client.

 build_integration.sh downloads and sets up the various Kafka releases